Pain at the pump: 91 creeps over $2.40

-Motorists are sure to feel the sting of petrol prices today as regular petrol creeps over $2.40.
+Motorists are sure to feel the sting of petrol prices today as regular petrol creeps over $2.40 in some areas.

-According to PriceWatch, most fuel stations across the South Island are charging above $2.40 for 91 petrol and the same pinch can be seen in the capital.
+According to PriceWatch, many fuel stations across the South Island are charging above $2.40 for 91 petrol and the same pinch can be seen at a station in the capital.

 In Auckland, the price remains about $2.25 for 91.